nateonmission/libraryDB/README.md

 - Create a User (model, repository, service, controller)
 - Handle security with JWT
 - Create unit and integration tests

+### Challenges/Hurdles
+Our biggest challenge was utilizing Many To Many mapping for the relationships between our models.
+Since we had not encountered during classtime an example of how this would be implemented, it required us to do quite a bit of research, trial/error, more research, then assistance from more experienced brains!
+But in the end, it was a good learning experience that will likely be useful in future applications.

 ## TECHNOLOGY USED
 1. Lucid Charts to create the ERD.